 Caribbean coast of Panama;

 There is a semi closed circulation between Panama and Colombia, if the trials could be extended to Caribbean coast of Panama and Columbia, it should be possible to start to influence the weather patterns in Panama and the catchment area for the Panama Canal.

-Average rainfall levels have dropped by around 10% and 30% in 2023 due to El Nino which was a 73-year low.
-If the trial is successful then we should see and increase in marine productivity and stabilisation of the rainfall, even in El Nimo years.
+Conclusion.

+A global olivine application strategy, beginning with targeted regional trials, offers a low-cost, scalable, and potentially self-financing approach to: reduce pollution, restore marine and terrestrial ecosystems, sequester carbon, moderate climate instability.
+This strategy may provide the critical time needed to address root causes of ecosystem collapse and establish long-term regenerative systems.
+It will also place Panama as a leader on the world stage as the first country to start to reverse anthropogenic destruction of nature and disruption of global climate systems.